top of page

 • 1 cup raisins

-2. Pour wet ingredients into pan
+2. Pour wet ingredients into the pan

-5. Add optional sprinkle ingredient across top
+5. Add the optional sprinkle ingredient across the top

-6. Plug in machine and choose your crust control.
+6. Plug in the machine and choose your crust control.
 I usually push it to the dark setting as we prefer crusty bread.
 Hit Start!

 For a beautifully shaped challah, use a challah mold pan.

-Shout out to Gluten Free Friend, Daena, for first sharing this challah shaped version with our group in 2015.
+Shout out to Gluten Free Friend, Daena, for first sharing this challah-shaped version with our group in 2015.

-1. Spray pan with pam
+1. Spray the pan with Pam

-3. Put batter into the prepared pan
+3. Put the batter into the prepared pan

-7. Brush top with a beaten egg
+7. Brush the top with a beaten egg

 8. Bake another 15 minutes at 350

-9. Slide onto cooling rack
+9. Slide onto the cooling rack

 10. Cool before slicing.
 Can be frozen whole or sliced.